 One thing about meat like turkey and pork, especially contrary to seafood, is the amount of time it takes to smoke.
-To get the perfect possible results, make sure to thoroughly read the instructions we have written.

 Not to sound quirky, but spare at least a day or two before getting started on cooking the turkey.
 Patience, attention to details and punctuality are the main mental ingredients on which the success of a delicious turkey will depend.